 Down the column density of 4d series is larger than 3d.
-Because of lanthanide contraction and a larger decrease in atomic radii and hence the volume density of 5d series transition elements are double than 4d series.
+Due to lanthanide contraction and a larger decrease in atomic radii and hence, the volume density of 5d series transition elements are double than 4d series.

 In the 3d series, scandium has the lowest density and copper highest density.
 Osmium (d=22.57g cm-3) and Iridium (d=22.61g cm-3) of 5d series have the highest density among all d block elements.

 Some relative radii of d block elements are Fe ˂ Ni ˂ Cu, Fe ˂ Cu ˂ Au, Fe ˂ Hg ˂ Au.

 Why D Block Elements have high Melting and Boiling Point?

 Unpaired electrons and the empty or partially filled d-orbitals form covalent bonding in addition to the metallic bonding by s-electrons.
 Because of such strong bonding, d-block elements have high melting and boiling points than s and p block elements.
 This trend goes till d5 configuration and then decreases as more electrons get paired in the d-orbital.

 - Cr, Mo and W possess the highest melting at boiling point in their series of elements.

 - Manganese (Mn) and Technetium (Tc) have half-filled configuration resulting in weak metallic bonding and abnormally low melting and boiling points.

 - Group12, Zn, Cd and Hg have no unpaired d-electrons and hence no covalent bonding.
 Their melting and boiling point will be the lowest in their series.